 Slim pickings i’m sure you will agree but obviously results will differ from country to country.

 So if you can’t find what you need you may want to consider moving up to a ¾ sized guitar as these are much more readily available and are generally no more expensive than their ½ sized counterparts.
-A ¾ sized guitar may be more of a handful for younger kids but it will make the transition to full size guitars that much easier later on.
-Talented kids such as Sungha Jung have no problems playing full size guitars and unless your children are very very young I’d suggest starting on a ¾ if possible.
+A ¾ sized guitar may be slightly more of a handful for younger kids but it will make the transition to full size guitars that much easier later on.
+Take a look at this video of some children playing guitars which are bigger than they are!
+After watching that a 3/4 sized model might not seem too big after all…

-Check out the 3/4 Sized Guitars Guide as well!
+Check out the 3/4 Sized Left Handed Guitars Guide as well!